 There are solutions that will greatly help to limit the possibility of these falls happening.

-When I get up, the lights will come on instantly as soon as my legs hang down from the bed.
-The light then stays on long enough, (which there is an adjustment option for time) length, for me to get to the light switch in the bathroom and turn on the lights.
+The light then stays on long enough, (which there is an adjustment option for length of time), for me to get to the light switch in the bathroom and turn on the lights.

 Then when returning to the bedroom, I have time to turn off the bathroom light and then as I step into the bedroom the bed lights come on again.